haf/AleaGPUTutorial/README.md

 - execute `release\Tutorial.CS.exe examplesnbodysimulation` to run NBody simulation written in C#.
 - execute `release\Tutorial.FS.exe` or `release\Tutorial.CS.exe` to see more examples.
 - Explore the source code with Visual Studio and run unit tests.

+To build within Visual Studio, it is recommended to restore the packages before open the solution, since there is an known issue of Fody and F# project (for more details on this issue, please reference [installation manual (especially the Remarks section)](http://quantalea.com/static/app/manual/compilation-installation.html)).
+Please follow following steps:

+- go to solution folder and restore packages:
+  - `cd MySolutionFolder`
+  - `.paket\paket.bootstrapper.exe`
+  - `.paket\paket.exe restore`
+- open solution with Visual Studio, then build solution with `Release` configuration
+- set debug argument to one example, such as `examplenbodysimulation`
+- run/debug the tutorial program

 ## How to collaborate